justmiles/go-markdown2confluence/README.md

 For best practice we recommend you [authenticate using an API token](https://id.atlassian.com/manage/api-tokens).

+However, you may also use [Personal Access Tokens](https://confluence.atlassian.com/enterprise/using-personal-access-tokens-1026032365.html), which may help if your company uses SSO.

 - CONFLUENCE_USERNAME - username for Confluence Cloud.
 When using API tokens set this to your full email.
 - CONFLUENCE_PASSWORD - API token or password for Confluence Cloud
 - CONFLUENCE_ENDPOINT - endpoint for Confluence Cloud, eg `https://mycompanyname.atlassian.net/wiki`
+- CONFLUENCE_ACCESS_TOKEN - Bearer access token to use (instead of API token)
+-
 ## Usage

 ```txt